acg/alangrow.com/content/blog/dream-deploys-atomic-zero-downtime-deployments.html.md

 <img src="../images/blog/donnie-darko-not-afraid-anymore.jpg" width="100%"/>
 </div>

-### You Don't Need Much

 This is a tiny demo to convince you that Dream Deploys are not only possible, they're easy.
 To live the dream, you don't need much:

 - You don't need a fancy load balancer.
 - You don't need magic "clustering" infrastructure.